publiccodenet/about/activities/trainings/writing-issues.md

 * the person filing an issue is not always the person to fix it, they might have different skillsets
 * commit messages become better with more context

+## The issue list

+Every repository has a list of issues.
 We use the list of issues to:

 * understand what needs to be done
 * prioritize what to do